 Losartan should not be initiated during pregnancy.
 Unless continued Losartan therapy is considered essential, patients planning pregnancy should be changed to alternative anti-hypertensive treatments which have an established safety profile for use in pregnancy.
-When pregnancy is diagnosed, treatment with losartan should be stopped immediately, and if appropriate, alternative therapy should be started.
+When pregnancy is diagnosed, treatment with losartan should be stopped immediately, and if appropriate, alternative therapy should be started (see sections 4.3 and 4.6).